bml-research/Labcourses/elegans/elegans.md

 However, the above equation is only valid for the exponential phase.
 Sooner or later the PCR will enter the plateau phase as primers or nucleotides deplete with each successful amplication round.
 The PCR reaction typically follows an S-curve (see figure 6).
 After approximately 30 cycles, the plateau phase will be reached.
 In most cases, PCR products will be analyzed using agarose gel electrophoresis.
 The detection is thus an end-point detection.
 Regardless of the input, the amounts after amplification will be the same.
 Therefore, regular PCR is not considered a quantitative technique.

 ![Figure 6](./pics/fig6.png)
 *<sub>Figure 6: Typical PCR curve.
-Source: https://bitesizebio.com/24581/what-is-a-ct-value/</sub>*
+Source: https://en.wikipedia.org/wiki/Real-time_polymerase_chain_reaction#/media/File:Qpcr-cycling.png</sub>*

 ### Real-time PCR

 Real-time PCR is a specialized PCR technology that uses real-time detection (each cycle).
 Instead of an end-point detection, real-time PCR makes it possible to follow the amplification after each cycle.
 In this way, PCR becomes a quantitative technique as the amount of input DNA will influence the PCR curves.
 This means that real-time PCR can be used to quantify certain DNA sequences such as the amount of viral DNA in blood or the number of transcripts in a sample.
 Key for real-time PCR is the use of a fluorescence dye that allows detection during synthesis.
 Often, SYBR Green® is used which binds double stranded DNA (in other words, the newly formed PCR products).
 As the amount of product increases each cycle, so does the amount of fluorescence.

 ![Figure 7](./pics/fig7.png)
 *<sub>Figure 7: SYBR Green incorporated in dsDNA.
 The amount of fluorescence more or less doubles after each cycle.
-The amount of fluorescence will be measured after each cycle.</sub>*
+The amount of fluorescence will be measured after each cycle.
+Source: https://commons.wikimedia.org/wiki/File:PCR_with_SYBR_green.jpg</sub>*

 ![Figure 8](./pics/fig8.png)
 *<sub>Figure 8: The threshold cycle (CT) is the cycle for which the fluorescence level is higher compared to the threshold value.
-Source: https://www.sciencedirect.com/science/article/pii/S0098299705000907</sub>*
+Source: adapted and modified from https://en.wikipedia.org/wiki/Real-time_polymerase_chain_reaction#/media/File:Qpcr-cycling.png</sub>*

 The $C_T$-value correlates strongly with the starting amount of DNA in the sample.
 The lower the $C_T$-value, the higher the concentration of DNA in the sample.
 There is a linear relation between the logarithm of the concentration of DNA and the $C_T$-value.
 Using a calibration curve, one can reliably quantify the amount of a certain DNA sequence in a sample.

 ![Figure 9](./pics/fig9.png)
 *<sub>Figure 9: The relationship between the CT-values and the starting amount of template DNA.
-The amount of starting DNA can be calculated using linear regression analysis.</sub>*
+The amount of starting DNA can be calculated using linear regression analysis.
+Own work CC-BY-SA</sub>*

 SYBR green binds double stranded DNA regardless of the sequence.
 This means that aspecific products such as primer dimers will also contribute to the fluorescence signal.
 In order to discriminate between the correct product and nonspecific products, a melt-curve analysis can be performed.
 After the PCR reaction, the temperature will be raised slowly.
 At the $T_M$, 50% of the DNA will be denatured and as a result, the fluorescence level will drop.
 The $T_M$ is at the inflection point.
 The first derivative of the graph shows a maximum at this point.
 Multiple peaks and indicate for aberrant products.

 ![Figure 10](./pics/fig10.png)
 *<sub>Figure 10: Melt-curve analysis.
-In this case, a single peak is detected indicative for a specific PCR product.</sub>*
+In this case, a single peak is detected indicative for a specific PCR product.
+Source: https://commons.wikimedia.org/wiki/File:Qpcr-melting.png</sub>*

 ### Goal of the experiment:
 The goal of this experiment is to investigate if a heat shock changes the expression of the Heat shock protein-encoding mRNA transcript molecules.